-The term receivable refers to money owed to a firm that meets two requirements:
+The term Receivable refers to a debt that a customer or borrower owes to a firm that meets two requirements.

-Firstly, the money is legally owed to the firm.
+- Firstly, the customer or borrower legally owes money to the firm.

-Secondly, the firm has good reason to believe it will actually receive the funds.
+- Secondly, the firm has good reason to believe it will receive payment.

-Firms that use double entry accrual accounting carry receivables as assets on the Balance sheet.
-As a result, the firm's receivables balance contributes to financial position metrics that involve asset accounts.
-The following metrics all reflect the receivables balance:
+The firm's receivables balance contributes to financial position metrics that involve asset accounts.
+The following financial statement metrics (business ratios) all reflect receivables balances:

 Sections below illustrate the role of receivables in these metrics.

-Note also that receivables also impact measures of financial performance, such as margins and profits.
-Creating a receivable from trade activities, for instance, results in two accounting system entries.
+Receivables also impact measures of financial performance, such as margins and profits.
+Creating a "receivable" from trade activities, for instance, results in two accounting system entries.

 - Secondly, a credit (increase) to a revenue account, such as "Sales revenues."

-In other words, the seller registers revenue earned as soon as the Account receivable is created.
-Increasing revenues, of course, improves margins and profits.
+In other words, the seller registers revenue earnings as soon as the Account receivable exists.
+Increasing "revenue," of course, improves margins and profits.

 Explaining Receivables in Context

-This article further explains receivables and their role in financial accounting, financial metrics, and financial analysis.
-Sections below explain these concepts in context with related terms, including the following.
+Sections below further explain receivables and their role in financial accounting, financial metrics, and economic analysis, in context with similar terms including…m